BrentGrammer/PROGNOTES/GoLang/Go.md

 ### Using Interfaces

 - Use interfaces to use structs more generically
+- Interfaces ONLY allow definition of methods, not properties/fields!

 ```go
 // Two types of engines, but we want to pass in a general engine type